JM-BYUI/jm-byui/README.md

 ## About Me

 - I'm currently learning more about SQL, threading, and web scraping.
-- My goals are to start networking, create more personal projects, a
+- My goals are to start networking and create more personal projects.

 ## Technologies and Tools